HamoyeHQ/g05-used-cars/README.md

 * To generate a preprocessed dataset that can be used for ML modelling.
 * To build a ML model that can predict the price of used cars in USA.
 * To build a ML workflow pipeline for this project.
+* To build a web interactive interface for end user inferences.

 # Introduction